chises/zabbix-nakivo/README.md

 Perl + Perl Library JSON and File::Basename

 ## Installation
-1. copy the nakivo.pl file to the zabbix external scripts folder
+1. copy the nakivo.pl file to the zabbix external scripts folder and allow execution (chmod +x nakivo.pl)
 2. set correct value for NAKIVO_USER and NAKIVO_PWD variable in nakivo.pl (line 22 and line 23)
 3. get your nakivo cli.sh and cli.jar based on https://helpcenter.nakivo.com/display/NH/Using+Command+Line+Interface and copy it to the zabbix external scripts folder
 4. import zbx_export_templates_nakivo.xml